 How To Use Kion Supplements

-These aren't your run of the mill supplements and there's a good reason for that!
+These aren't your average supplements and there's a good reason for that!
 Each serves a unique purpose and fills the gaps we found in the supplement world's offerings.
-But not only that, we also formulate each of our products using the highest quality, research-validated ingredients so as not to add to the sea of poorly formulated supplements.
+But not only that, we also take pride in formulating each of our products using the highest quality, research-validated ingredients.
 Below you'll learn exactly how to use each of our supplements and you can click on their links to learn the specifics of each one!

-Kion Colostrum: For nourishing the gut lining and supporting digestion and gastrointestinal health, take 4-6 Kion Colostrum in the morning on an empty stomach.
+Kion Colostrum: For nourishing the gut lining and supporting digestion and gastrointestinal health, take one serving of Kion Colostrum in the morning on an empty stomach.
 If your stomach isn't empty in the morning because you're an early eater, simply save this supplement for the evening and take it before bed.
-If you are using a probiotic (we recommend this probiotic), take it at the same time as Colostrum for a synergistic effect.
-If you are struggling with an issue such as leaky gut, or you are an athlete preparing for hard and heavy competition (especially in the heat), take up to 8 Kion Colostrum capsules.
+If you are using a probiotic, take it at the same time as Colostrum for a synergistic gut health effect.

 Kion Serum: Rejuvenate your skin and invigorate your complexion with twelve potent, all-natural and organic ingredients that have been expertly blended to help reduce the appearance of wrinkles, improve skin firmness and elasticity, and even skin tone.
 A thin layer of Kion Serum should be applied to clean skin both morning and evening in place of or under your moisturizer.
 Use 8-10 drops for your face or 10-12 drops for your face and neck.
 Apply a thin layer when using on body or hair.

-Kion Oregano: For immune support and detoxification, consume 4-5 drops in an 8-12 ounce glass of water upon waking, and also, if desired, before bed.
+Kion Oregano: For immune support and detoxification, consume 4-5 drops in an 8-12 ounce glass of water once or twice per day.
 If you can tolerate the strong oregano taste, water is not required, and it can be placed directly into the mouth.
 Kion Oregano is also a very good supplement to use when exposed to airborne pathogens while traveling (e.g. airplane, subway, bus, etc.) or when you've been around sick people.
 The same amount can also be used topically on fungi, athlete's foot, acne, warts, etc.

-Kion Lean: To support normalized blood sugar and insulin levels that support a healthy weight and longevity, take 1-2 capsules prior to your largest meal of the day or your highest carbohydrate containing meal of the day (for many people, this will be dinner).
+Kion Lean: To support normalized blood sugar and insulin levels that support a healthy weight and longevity, take one serving prior to your largest meal of the day or your highest carbohydrate containing meal of the day (for many people, this will be dinner).